George School Children’s Center COVID 19 Health & Safety Plan

 - Arrival and departure entrance for the center is restricted to the door at the parking circle.

-- Masks are mandatory.
+- Mask if notified.
 We are asking all adults to use hand sanitizer when you enter the downstairs hallway.

 - Parents will be asked to maintain a 6-foot distance to limit interactions between groups of adults/children while waiting for the health screening and check-in process.